natalidesanti/natalidesanti.github.io/_talks/GM-Southampton.md

 ---
-title: "Mimicking the halo-galaxy connection using machine learning"
+title: "Using machine learning to mimic the halo-galaxy connection"
 collection: talks
 type: "Invited talk"
 permalink: